FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th February 2021.md

 scheme and upgrading the Knockalisheen Road would avoid this and allow for

-significant traffic calming within Moyross;---
+significant traffic calming within Moyross;
+---
 4

 o There were significant HGV movements on the Knockalisheen Road and the